HenrikJoreteg/human-javascript/ch13 - caveats.md

 ## Function bindings

-The most common thing I see when teaching people javascript, even people who have been working with jQuery for a long time, is understanding how function execution works in javascript.
+The most common thing I see when teaching people JavaScript, even people who have been working with jQuery for a long time, is understanding how function execution works in JavaScript.

-There are 4 ways to call a function in javascript:
+There are 4 ways to call a function in JavaScript:

 as a stand-alone function: